ProtoSchool/protoschool.github.io/src/tutorials/0005/06-exercise.md

-Use `ls` to list the contents of the root directory you created in the previous exercise.
+Use `ls` to list the contents of the directory you created in the previous exercise.

-**Hint:** The CID of the root directory ( `""` ) has been stored for you in the `rootCID` variable in the starter code below.
-You could have jotted this value down after the last exercise, but here we're looking through the array returned by the `add` method to find the element with the empty string as its `path` (the root directory) and saving its `hash` value, or CID.
+**Hint:** The `CID` of the directory you created in the previous exercise has been stored for you in the dirCID variable in the starter code below.
+You could have jotted this value down after the last exercise, but here we're looking at the last element (the wrapping directory) in the array returned by the `add` method and saving its `hash` value, or CID.